 Follow the guidance from clause 6.8.2.

 Use static analysis or explicit checks to establish that bounds violations do not occur.
 Otherwise use the at() member function of the standard library containers and handle the bounds violation exceptions.
-See clause 6.36 Ignored error status and unhandled exceptions.
+For issues associated with exception handling and error handling, see clause 6.36 Ignored error status and unhandled exceptions.

 6.10 Unchecked Array Copying [XYW]